 Ages 4-5: Have your little one help toss the ingredients together in the bowl.

 Ages 6-8: Teach them how to insert the foil into the crockpot.
 Also, teach them how to turn on and set the crockpot.
-This will help with future recipes as well.
+Learning this technique will help with future recipes as well.

 Ages 9-11: Supervise them while they prepare the entire recipe.
 Remember to have them read it twice before beginning the recipe.